estherxiong/cse15l-lab-reports/CSE15Lw1.md

 - `cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/`
 - `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

+Some of these commands may produce messages.
+Either it will print out a text that is stored in file, or it will mention that it cannot access a specific location because there is no file or directory that exists for that specific command.
+Some commands don't return anything, but it could be altering the directory or location based on your command.

 <img width="597" alt="Screenshot 2023-01-12 at 9 23 49 PM" src="https://user-images.githubusercontent.com/122568591/212245645-1160f8d9-1fcd-4489-8e83-03d550a011b8.png">

 Hint: use `Ctrl-D1` and run the command `exit` to log out of the remote server.